 With two dozen bones, 33 joints, and over a hundred connective tissues and muscles inside each of them, your feet are complex structures.
 It's no wonder, then, that foot injuries are so common.
 Some, like a stubbed toe, can be painful but heal quickly without any complications.
-Others, as we'll discuss below, usually require the help of the podiatrists at Southern Maryland Foot and Ankle such as Dr. Larry Hotchkiss, Dr. Justin Pointer, and Dr. Amin Jahedi in Clinton, Maryland.
+Others, as we'll discuss below, usually require the help of the podiatrists at Southern Maryland Foot and Ankle such as Dr. Larry Hotchkiss and Dr. Justin Pointer in Clinton, Maryland.
 Here are three of the most common foot injuries we see in our office.

 This injury is an inflammation of a large ligament in the arch of the foot.
 Often the first symptom is a pain when stepping down on your foot after a long period of rest, and although you may be able to "walk it off" early on, the pain may begin to intensify, especially if you have a job that requires long periods of standing.
 To manage this foot injury, your Clinton podiatrist may recommend rest, ice, and supportive shoe inserts that help take the pressure off your arches.
 Steroid injections or physical therapy is typically used for persistent cases of plantar fasciitis.
 For a few people, surgery to sever the ligament may be necessary for full relief.